 - Software Compatibility: It should support specialized software for dental printing such as Exocad and Dental Wings, etc.

 - Easy to Operate: The software interface used should be intuitive and easy to understand.
 It must also be able to print with a variety of materials without causing a lot of changeover waste.

 One of the best 3D printers that check off all the bullet points above is the Envisiontec Dental 3D printer.
 It is specially designed for the orthodontic and dental industry and can produce well-finished prints in minimum time; giving one the possibility for transforming the traditional dental workflow to a digital one.

 3D Dentistry today

-3D printing has been expanding out from the industrial sector and making its way into medical industry.
+3D printing has been expanding out from the industrial sector and making its way into the medical industry.
 Thus it is no surprise that Structo, a Singapore based company, has expanded its 3D printer lineup with a new and powerful machine – OrthoForm.
-It is a one of a kind wifi enabled 3D printer that can work with a variety of dental software and file formats.
-It can print 8 moulds in 25 minutes which is major advantage for dental surgeons for whom 3D printing speed is extremely important.
+It is a one of a kind wifi-enabled 3D printer that can work with a variety of dental software and file formats.
+It can print 8 moulds in 25 minutes which is a major advantage for dental surgeons for whom 3D printing speed is extremely important.

 Realizing the potential of 3D printing technology government bodies and institutions in the field of education are also taking major initiatives.
 For instance, two prominent Singaporean institutes have joined hands to develop innovative products and devices that take oral health care to the next level.
-National Dental Centre Singapore (NDCS) and Nanyang Technological University (NTU) have partnered to provide training in research to dentists, and opened a 3D printing research centre as well.
+National Dental Centre Singapore (NDCS) and Nanyang Technological University (NTU) have partnered to provide training in research to dentists and opened a 3D printing research centre as well.

 3D printing is revolutionizing the world, but it’s especially good to see that it has also paved a path for dentistry that will take it to new heights, and help overcome the shortcomings the industry was struggling with for many years.